-IEPA states that it is "concerned about the Board's concurrence with Smurfit that DQO/LCL should be on an 'equal footing' with the standard (enclosure) protocols."
+IEPA expressed concern during this rulemaking about the Board's "concurrence with Smurfit that DQO/LCL should be on an 'equal footing' with the standard (enclosure) protocols."
 PC 7 at 2.
 The "standard" protocols in Sections 218.105(c) and 219.105(c) use permanent total enclosure (PTE), temporary total enclosure (TTE), and building or room enclosures (BE).
-The DQO/LCL, IEPA emphasizes, is a statistical analysis that measures CE without an enclosure.
+The DQO/LCL, IEPA emphasized, is a statistical analysis that measures CE without an enclosure.
 Id. at 4.
-IEPA maintains that "[t]his comparison is not of equals."
+IEPA maintained that "[t]his comparison is not of equals."
 Id. at 2.

-IEPA quotes USEPA's 1995 Guidelines: "The [US]EPA continues to recommend the use of a PTE, TTE, or BE for determining CE."
+IEPA quoted USEPA's 1995 Guidelines: "The [US]EPA continues to recommend the use of a PTE, TTE, or BE for determining CE."
 PC 7 at 3.
-IEPA points out that the DQO/LCL is not included among USEPA's recommended test methods, though USEPA guidance states that the DQO/LCL could be used as an alternative.
+IEPA pointed out that the DQO/LCL is not included among USEPA's recommended test methods, though USEPA guidance states that the DQO/LCL could be used as an alternative.
 Id. at 3.
-IEPA cautions that the DQO and LCL are relatively new methods and have not yet been used frequently nationwide.
+IEPA cautioned that the DQO and LCL are relatively new methods and have not yet been used frequently nationwide.
 Id. at 16.
-IEPA reiterates that the purpose of including the DQO/LCL is to provide flexibility as a courtesy to the regulated community, and that the Seitz Memo also cites reduced costs.
+IEPA reiterated that the purpose of including the DQO/LCL is to provide flexibility as a courtesy to the regulated community, and that the Seitz Memo also cites reduced costs.
 Id. at 2-3.

-The Board recognizes IEPA's numerous points about the advantages of the enclosure protocols versus the DQO/LCL protocol.
-Nowhere, however, did the Board state that DQO/LCL is preferred to or more accurate than the enclosure protocols.
+At second notice, the Board recognized IEPA's numerous points about the advantages of the enclosure protocols versus the DQO/LCL protocol.
+The Board noted, however, that the Board never stated that DQO/LCL is preferred to or more accurate than the enclosure protocols.
 The Board said at first notice: